Timberline Trail

 About the Timberline Trail

-In the 1930’s, the Civilian Conservation Corps built the 40-mile Timberline Trail that circumnavigates Oregon’s highest peak – Mt.
+In the 1930s, the Civilian Conservation Corps built the 40-mile Timberline Trail that circumnavigates Oregon’s highest peak, Mt.
 Hood.
-The trail is follows the the mountain’s jagged folds and contours back and forth, past waterfalls and across creeks/rivers, and it takes hikers through 10,000 of elevation change.
+The trail follows the mountain’s jagged folds and contours back and forth, past waterfalls and across creeks/rivers, and it takes hikers through 10,000 feet of elevation change.

 Mt.
-Hood is a stratavolcano that sits 50 miles east of Portland.
+Hood is a stratovolcano that sits 50 miles east of Portland.
 Rising 11,249′ above sea level, it is one of the Pacific Northwest’s more imposing mountains and can be seen from 100 miles away on a clear day.
 Like several of its neighbors, Mt.
-Hood’s summit is also covered by glaciers and perennial snow fields which feeds the dozens of rivers and creeks running down the mountain.
+Hood’s summit is also covered by glaciers and perennial snow fields, which feed the dozens of rivers and creeks running down the mountain.

 Climbing Mt.
-Hood has always been on my bucket list, but before I conquered that mountaineering adventure in 2022, I wanted to hiking its circumference on the scenic Timberline Trail.
+Hood has always been on my bucket list, but before I conquered that mountaineering adventure in 2022, I wanted to hike its circumference on the scenic Timberline Trail.

 Other Timberline Posts